jo/couchdb-best-practices/README.md

 When splitting documents into different subdocuments I often include the parent document id in the id.
 Use [docuri](https://github.com/jo/docuri/) to centralize document id knowledge.

+#### A note about `/` in document ids
+*Slashes are totally fine in document ids* and widely used.
+However, a specific deployment setup (nginx proxy with subdirectory rewrite) might require you to not use slashes in document ids.
+Thats the reason we use colons here.

+Note that you have to encode the document id, when used in an url, but you should do that anyway.

+### Document Modeling to Avoid Conflicts
+At the moment of writing, most of our data documents are modeled as ‘one big document’.
+This is not according to CouchDB best practice. *Split data into many small documents* depending on how often and when data changes.
+That way, you can avoid conflicts and conflict resolution by just appending new documents to the database.
+Its often a good idea to have many small documents versus less big documents.
+As a guideline on how to model documents *think about when data changes*.
+Data that changes together, belongs in a document.
+Modelling documents this way a) avoids conflicts and b) keeps the number of revisions low, which improves replication performance and uses less storage.

 ### Data Migrations